RebootGames/ZSL-Eco-Warriors/Game text.md

 (Will appear after information text has been read)  Tap one of the buttons below to select which step you think comes next!

-Button 1: Electricity powers resources in shops and restaurants  [X] Button 2: Pesticides are put on cow feed to stop being damaged by pests.
+Button 1: Electricity powers resources in shops and restaurants  [X] Button 2: Pesticides are put on cow feed to stop it being damaged by pests.
 Button 3: Methane is released as beef and packaging decomposes in a landfill

 Slide 11

 (tick or cross will appear if correct or incorrect)

-Narrator text:  Carbon is released as electricity power fridges, lights, computers, heating , water and many more  resources in the shops and restaurants.
+Narrator text:  Carbon is released as electricity power fridges, lights, computers, heating, water and many more resources in the shops and restaurants.

 (Will appear after information text has been read)  Tap one of the buttons below to select which step you think comes next!

-Button 1: Carbon is released as customers travel to the shops and restaurants  [X] Button 2: Farm vehicles used on the fields.
+Button 1: Customers travel to shops and restaurants to buy and eat beef  [X] Button 2: Farm vehicles are used to farm the fields.
-Button 3: Production of the materials used to package the beef.
+Button 3: The materials used to package beef are produced.

 Slide 12